-We have put together a comprehensive self drive safari helpful information below.
+We have put together a comprehensive self drive adventure helpful information below.

 Ensure you have your driving licence with you in your vehicle.

 If you’re driving licence is not printed in English, you must have travel with an International Driving Licence.

 KEEP YOUR LIGHTS ON AT ALL TIMES: